millerjmatos/millerjmatos/README.md

 ![Linkedin Cover](https://raw.githubusercontent.com/millerjmatos/millerjmatos/main/img/github_2.png)

 👋 Hi!
 I'm Muller, a Linux System Analyst with a Computer Networks background.
 Passionate about Linux and Open Source ecosystems (currently running Linux Mint) and actively implementing DevOps methodologies.
 Focused on infrastructure automation, CI/CD practices, and building reliable systems.
-Always exploring new ways to optimize and improve technology solutions. 🐧 ⚡
+I'm all about hands-on solutions that deliver real technological value. 🐧⚡

 -   📫 You can send me an e-mail to contato@mullertec.com.br